Chrisfoz/Christianity-newsletter-web-researcher/README.md

 3. Run the script: `python research.py`
 4. Follow the prompts to input your search query, choose languages, and set up scheduling if desired.

-This tool streamlines the process of researching and creating content about the latest developments in LLM technology, making it valuable for journalists, researchers, and enthusiasts in the field.
+This tool streamlines the process of researching and creating content about the latest developments in Christianity, making it valuable for journalists, researchers, and enthusiasts in the field.